 Secondly, do not leave your state if you are out on bail.
 You can travel within your state.
 But if there is a need to move out of the state for a brief period, you have to ask permission from the court and inform your bail bondsman.
 The terms of bail are also set by the bail bond company.
 If you need to leave the state, you should consult with your bail bondsman as well as the court.
 Depending on the circumstances, the court may allow you to travel outside the state.
 Take the time to explain to your loved one the reasons behind what not to do after posting a bail bond, so they make an effort to comply.

 Don’t Contact the Parties Involved

-You need to disclose the facts and circumstances surrounding your case to your legal counsel.
+You should disclose the facts and circumstances of your case to your legal counsel.
 They will take it from there.
-Even if you need to contact the other party, do so through your legal counsel, not personally.
+Even if you have to contact the other party, do so through your legal counsel, not personally.

 There may be extra caveats attached to your bail bond.
 They depend on the nature of your crime.
 For instance, if you were arrested for driving under the influence, the bail conditions may include clauses such as: not consuming alcohol, not going to bars that serve alcohol, and attending AA meetings and DUI traffic school.
 Lest you find yourself in hot water with the authorities, you must follow these conditions.

 In some cases, the conditions may get stringent.
 In others, the conditions may be lenient.
 The bail conditions are not always fixed.
 As we said earlier, they depend on nature, severity, frequency, and harm caused by the crime.
 Flight risk is another consideration.
 Defendants with the means to travel out of the state or country may be required to wear an ankle monitor, for instance.

 Don’t Commit Any Illegal Activity